HOW TO HIRE ARTISTS 101

 The brief – be it a big direct message, neat PDF, or Facebook page post, make sure to roughly specify scale, time frame and theme/setting.
 You don’t have to mention budget, but it can’t hurt (usually).

 Now this is important: post an artwork or artworks that you like and that you’re trying to get.
 A picture is worth a thousand words.
 This will be THE MOST important thing, it is so key that you could almost get away with doing only that.

-You've got some replies back or some offers.
+Before hire an artist, You’ve got some replies back or some offers.
 Now what?
-Sadly, there's no rule of thumb for this kind of thing, especially when you think worldwide.
+Sadly, there’s no rule of thumb for this kind of thing, especially when you think worldwide.
 Standards and prices of living vary a lot.
-You might end up bargaining for it, but understand that the artist might accept something below his usual rate, and at which point you'll be getting below their usual quality.
-You're not bargaining for an already finished product.
+You might end up bargaining for it, but understand that the artist might accept something below his usual rate, and at which point you’ll be getting below their usual quality.
+You’re not bargaining for an already finished product.
 Understand that.
-You'll have to figure this out on your own, but here's a few tips:
+You’ll have to figure this out on your own, but here’s a few tips

 5. TIME FRAME